-Healthwatch St Helens Response to the Fairfield Independent Hospital Quality Account for 2022-23.
+Healthwatch St Helens Response to the Fairfield Independent Hospital Quality Account for 2023-24.

-As always, Healthwatch St Helens have been invited to comment on the Quality Accounts for this past year.
-It is a clear Account that is easy to read and contains a lot of information.
+Once again, Healthwatch St Helens have been invited to comment on the Quality Accounts for this past year.
+It is a clear Account that contains a lot of interesting information.